Back to Hub

 1. Introduction

-2. Unrolling the system into a massive 1D convolutional kernel to process entire sequences in parallel during training.
+2. Unrolling the system into a 1D convolutional kernel for parallel training.

-3. Processing inputs dynamically, step-by-step using recurrent state updates during autoregressive inference.
+3. Step-by-step recurrent state updates for autoregressive inference.

 2. Breaking Down the Components